Why you need filters in landscape photography

 Using a ND filter (6-stop or 10-stop) for long exposures

 Long exposures can transform an ordinary scene to something quite magical.
 And the strength of which ND filter you'll want to use depends entirely on the available light in the scene.
-Personally I use my 6-stop (ND64) a lot more than my 10-stop, so if I had to pick just one to purchase that would be it!
+Personally I use my 6-stop (ND64) a lot more than my 10-stop (ND1000), so if I had to pick just one to purchase the ND64 would be it!

-On a windy evening with passing cloud, this 30 second exposure captured the streaky sight of cloud movement overhead which introduced a very cool effect into the scene.
+On a windy evening with passing cloud, a long exposure will nicely capture the streaky sight of cloud movement overhead which introduces a very cool effect into the scene, not to mention in the waves - this was a 65 second exposure.

-At the beach, a 30 second exposure can smooth out the waves creating a silken smooth effect to the waves and the clouds above.
+At the beach, a long exposure of around 30 seconds will smooth out the waves creating a silken smooth effect.

 At Lake Wanaka, a 56 second exposure creates both lovely cloud movement and smooths out all the ripples (AND DUCK MOVEMENT!) on the lake.